lenlo/gpg_editor/README.md

 # GPG Editor

-A simple text editor for symmetrically PGP/GPG encrypted files.
+A simple Flutter-based text editor for symmetrically PGP/GPG encrypted files.
 Will cache the (one & only) key in secure storage between sessions.
+Made for Android, untested on other platforms.

 ## Install